DevsLoom/crash_safe_image/README.md

 - **Caches network images** out of the box via `cached_network_image`.
 - **Works with existing APIs**: grab `.provider` for `CircleAvatar`/`DecorationImage`.
 - **Easy to style**: `fit`, `alignment`, `borderRadius`, `opacity`, `colorBlendMode`.
+- **Zero null checks for Avatar/Decoration**: `provider` is never null—bad/empty/SVG sources fall back to a transparent pixel.
 - **Lean & tested**: small surface area with widget tests.

 **When should I use it?**